On Riemannian four-manifolds and their twistor spaces: a moving frame approach: The twistor space of a four-manifold

 It is possible to introduce two almost complex structures on $(Z,g_t)$.
 Indeed, let $\{\theta^p\}$ be the orthonormal coframe defined in \eqref{cofrtwist} and $\{e_p\}$ be its dual frame; then, we define

-It is clear that $J^+$ and $J^-$, which were introduced by Atiyah, Hitchin and Singer (\cite{athisin}) and by Eells and Salamon (\cite{elsal}), respectively, are $g_t$-orthogonal almost complex structures on $(Z,g_t)$, that is, $(Z,g_t,J_{\pm})$ is an almost Hermitian manifold.
-From now on, we denote $J^+=J$ and $J^-=\JJ$.
-By \eqref{jcomp}, we can write
+It is clear that $J_+$ and $J_-$, which were introduced by Atiyah, Hitchin and Singer (\cite{athisin}) and by Eells and Salamon (\cite{elsal}), respectively, are $g_t$-orthogonal almost complex structures on $(Z,g_t)$, that is, $(Z,g_t,J_{\pm})$ is an almost Hermitian manifold.
+We can write the local expression of the almost complex structures with respect to \eqref{cofrtwist} and the dual orthonormal frame as

 where